About YAOS, Edwards House & The Olive Edwards Award

 YAOS Productions Ltd

-YAOS Productions Ltd (YPL) is a company wholly-owned by Yeovil Amateur Operatic Society (YAOS).
+YAOS Productions Ltd (YPL) is a limited company, wholly-owned by Yeovil Amateur Operatic Society (YAOS).

 YPL operates as a trading subsidiary of YAOS and deals with the business aspects of producing its stage shows.
 YPL hires the theatre, costumes, sound and lighting, as well as the Director, Musical Director and orchestra.
 YPL receives income principally from the ticket sales of theatre seats.